Sammyy092/analyzing-the-impact-of-feature-selection-on-heart-disease-prediction/README.md

 Please cite the above paper if you intend to use whole/part of the code.
 This code is only for academic and research purposes.

 ### Code

+`./corr_CVD.png`: The correlation values for each medical features of CVD dataset and the target feature stroke.
+`./Corr_framingham.png`: The correlation values for each medical features of framingham dataset and the target feature TenYearCHD
+`./featscore_cvd.png`: The feature importance scores of each feature of CVD dataset for detecting stroke using the ANOVA-F.
+`./featscore_fram.png`: The feature importance scores of each feature of Framingham dataset for detecting TenYearCHD using the ANOVA-F.